ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Join or support climate-focused NGOs

 Organisations like [ClientEarth](https://www.clientearth.org/) and [Friends of the Earth](https://friendsoftheearth.eu/) combine legal action, policy advocacy, and public campaigns to force systemic change.
 Support them through donations, volunteering, or participating in their campaigns.
-Alternatives are offered by the [EUCOMMEET platform](https://www.eucommeet.eu/) facilitate cross-border climate dialogues, countering polarisation.
+Alternatives are offered by the [EUCOMMEET platform](https://www.eucommeet.eu/) facilitating cross-border climate dialogues and countering polarisation.

 ### Use digital tools for corporate accountability